 15 October 2019

 For their paper entitled "Education or economic status?
-Comparing their relative effect on prime age adult death in India using longitudinal survey", former IIASA-YSSP student Mr. Moradhvaj and his co-authors World Population Program Director Wolfgang Lutz and former IIASA researcher Nandita Saikia, as well as IIASA scientists Erich Striessnig and Samir KC received the best paper award at the Second Asian Population Forum in Shanghai, China.
-The paper was Mr. Moradhvaj topic during his participation at IIASA's YSSP program 2019.
+Comparing their relative effect on prime age adult death in India using longitudinal survey", former IIASA-YSSP student Moradhvaj and his co-authors World Population Program Director Wolfgang Lutz and former IIASA researcher Nandita Saikia, as well as IIASA scientists Erich Striessnig and Samir KC received the best paper award at the Second Asian Population Forum in Shanghai, China.
+The paper was Moradhvaj's topic during his participation in the 2019 YSSP, which was made possible by the Jyoti and Kirit Parikh Fellowship.
 Lutz and Saikia were also his supervisors during this period.

 Mr. Moradhvaj is a third year PhD student at Centre for the Study of Regional Development at Jawaharlal Nehru University (JNU), New Delhi, India, where he also completed his MPhil degree in population studies in 2016.
 Moradhvaj research interest includes mortality, morbidity, mathematical demography, health economics, gender and development.
 Prior to join JNU, Moradhvaj completed his Master degree in Population Studies form International Institute for Population Sciences, Mumbai, India.
 The title of his PhD thesis is “Changing Adult Mortality in India: Socio-Economic and Subnational Patterns".